-The Office of Financial aid is committed to helping your son or daughter to be able to attend Cal State East Bay.
+The Office of Financial Aid and Scholarships is committed to helping your son or daughter to be able to attend Cal State East Bay.
 Some families are able to afford our yearly expenses without financial assistance, but most of our students apply for and receive financial aid.
 If you have not yet applied for financial aid, file the Free Application for Federal Student Aid or FAFSA.

 Important New Information and Announcements